*** For an update see bottom of the page.

 All the flights I flew offered WiFi and some form of in-flight entertainment (IFE).
 Most had overhead video screens (over seats) and audio.
 A single prong plug is located in front of the center armrest for headphones.
 Basic ear-buds where either at your seat as you boarded or a flight attendant would pass them out.
 The number of audio channels fluctuated from 10 to 12 channels and had a nice selection of music (boarding music is nice as well), with surprisingly clear sound.
 I used my headphones to access the IFE on every flight and only had an issue with the sound once.
 What was shown overhead depended on the length of the flight.
 On flights less than 2.5 hrs (actual flight time) NBC Universal programming was aired and on longer flights a movie was shown along with the NBC shows if time permitted.
 The one downside to this is there seemed to be no variety in the NBC programming package.
 The same programs are on regardless of which direction you are flying, whereas the movies do change with the direction and in some cases destination.
 Hawaii has separate titles as does MCO (Orlando).
 I must have seen the same episode of “Mysteries of Laura” and a Jimmy Fallon skit 7 times last month (I only watched once).

 Now, the new seats have individual in-seat entertainment which is on-demand (AVOD) and located on the seat back.
 The screen is touchscreen and a decent 12.1 inches.
 There is a generous selection of movies, TV shows, and audio (both radio and CD selection), plus a few games and a nice 3D moving map.
 The hand-set is in the outer armrest (one that raises) and is relatively easy to use (none of these are ever easy for me), however, I found it easier using the touchscreen to maneuver thru the library.
 Two other features with the in-seat entertainment that I really enjoy is that the programming can be accessed before take-off and thru landing, plus most movies were un-cut.
+On the JFK to SAN flight (currently canceled due to 737 Max grounding) a tablet with similar pre-programmed content is handed out along with Bose noise canceling headphones.

 The service is very consistent in First on American (outside how meal was served).
 On most occasions, shortly after take-off, the flight attendant would take drink orders and return with your drink and a small, but nice size bowl of warm cashews and almonds.
 This was almost always done from the galley.
 Directly before or after the beverage service a scented hot towel was passed-out (not the greatest quality).
 Two flight attendants worked First Class on the 737-800 for the meal service (afterwards one or both would help in Economy).
 American has two very unique programs regarding meals in First Class.
-You can reserve your entree at least 24 hrs before your flight.
+You can reserve your entrée 24 hrs to 30 days before your flight.
 This is great because if you purchase a First Class ticket you should always get your meal choice.
 If you do not reserve the entree, then American takes meal orders by a method called “FEBO” (front even/back odd).
 On even numbered flights, meal orders are taken from the front, and on odd, from the rear.
 On the occasions when I reserved my meal, with one or two exceptions, the flight attendant confirmed my choice.
 There was always two choices for the meal.
 On dinner and lunch flights one was a meat, while the other was a pasta (vegetarian option).
 I would guess on all the flights I have flown in First (including aircraft other than the 737-800) there was about eight different lunch/dinner entree choices and maybe six breakfast choices.
 I could not tell much difference between the lunch service and dinner service other than what the dessert option was and if an appetizer was included, and this was based on flight time, not time of day.
 On flights between 2.5 hrs. and 3.5 hrs (900-1298 miles) a three course meal was served with a chocolate chip cookie for dessert and on flights over 3.5 hrs.
 (1299 miles) an appetizer was included on the tray and the dessert was either cake (lunch time) or ice cream (dinner time).
 I read on flights over 4.5 hrs you have a choice for dessert of either a sundae or cheese & fruit plate .
 The only other difference was how the meals were served (including breakfast).
 On half the flights, the flight attendant took the meal order in advance and brought the meal from the galley.
 The other half it was served directly from the cart and that is when you selected your meal choice.
 Only one or two meals stood out as being memorable.
 In fact, I can not say that American has the best tasting domestic first class meals.
 But, what I am always very pleased with, is the temperature of the meals.
 Always served hot.
 This is a pet peeve of mine and it increases my enjoyment of the meal.
 Of the breakfast entree’s I had, the french toast was quite good.
 Other breakfast meals I ate were; egg strata, cheese omelette with peppers, cold cereal (only time I saw cold meal choice), and steel-cut oatmeal.
 Breakfast is always served with a small bowl of fruit, and on some dishes a meat and a potato.
 Either croissants or biscuits accompanied breakfast.
 For lunch/dinner the teriyaki beef with rice or beef with macaroni & cheese were my favorite meals.
 Other meals I ate were; tortellini pomodoro, beef in a mustard sauce, and a couple of different chicken dishes just to name a few (some of these meals may have been other aircraft, but the meal service is the same).
 Two choices of bread was always offered with the meal.
 Sourdough, cheese-bread, whole grain, and my favorite, the pretzel roll were some of the choices.
 Because most of these flights were between 2.5 to 3.5 hrs the main meal was the only service.
 I do not remember any other additional snack/basket service after the meal on the longer flights, including the DFW to San Juan flight (although, I may have slept through it).
 I did fly on a few short-haul routes (DFW to IAH and OKC) and a nice snack basket was distributed with Snyder pretzels, small package of premium nuts, banana’s, Kettle brand potato chips, Pepperidge Farm cookies, plus a few others (as an update, while American still has this basket service these products are no longer offered.
 There have been three variations since I wrote this).
 One nice touch was, before touch-down, mints were offered to the passengers in First Class. and the flight attendant usually thanked them for flying American.

 I must say, for the most part I am very pleased with American Airlines 737-800’s First Class.
 The leg room is the most generous of any of the legacy carriers and because of the recline it also feels the roomiest.
 Most of the flights were on-time and storing my luggage was never an issue.
 While the food didn’t wow me with it’s taste, it was always served hot, and I like that there is a variety of entrees offered between flights.
 With the addition of the new 737-800’s with Boeing’s Sky Interior (American has a very large order with Boeing to replace their aging MD-80’s) and the updating of seats on older 737-800’s, the First Class (as well as Economy) experience will only improve.
-It will be interesting to see what happens to the service once American and US Air are completely integrated, but since US Air does not have any 737’s it certainly will not effect this aircraft.
+It will be interesting to see what happens to the service once American and US Air are completely integrated, but since US Air does not have any 737’s it certainly will not effect this aircraft (I was wrong – see below)